chg-training/chg-training-resources/docs/population_genetics/principal_components_analysis/simulated_pca_example.md

 ![img](images/test_pca_coloured.png)

 As you can see, PCA has seperated out the three populations of samples - indeed it has done it pretty well in my version of the data above.

 :::tip Note

 The sample sets are clearly seperated in the first two principal components.
-But the method isn't perfect, for example, it hasn't actually told us what the three sets are (we can see them allright, but would need extra work to get it to tell us what they actually are.)
+But the method isn't perfect: for example, it hasn't actually told us what the three sets of samples are.
+(We can see them on the plot allright, but would need extra work to get it to tell us what they actually are.)

 :::

 ## PCA duality: computing row 'loadings'

 What if we don't eigendecompose $X^t X$ (of dimension $N\times N$), but decompose $X X^t$ (of dimension $L\times L$) instead?
 Answer: we get the **row loadings**:

 ```r
 loadings = eigen( (1/L) * X %*% t(X) )